wing5wong/artisan-whs-static/source/_events/2020-03-10_netball-trials-year-9-to13.md

 ---
-title: Netball Trials - Year 9 to13
+title: Netball Trials - ALL
 date: 2020-03-15T19:43:01.562Z
 ---
 Netball Trials for ALL teams will be next week (week 8).